Social media is a great tool for engaging an audience and building relationships, but how can you make sure that it is what you’re doing?

 Here are two social media activities that (actually!) get results…

-- Your Strategy Must Match Your Objectives
+1. Your Strategy Must Match Your Objectives

-One of the main reasons Social Media activities flounder is that they don’t have an end goal.
-To get the best results, you need to have a plan
+One of the main reasons social media activities flounder is that they don’t have an end goal.
+To get the best results, you need to have a plan.

-Once you have developed a sense of where your clients are and where you are going to interact with them, break it down even further.
+Once you have developed a sense of where your customers are and where you are going to interact with them, break it down even further.

-To keep things as efficient and effective as possible, draft message templates and scripts for each platform or type of Customers, which can be swiftly and easily personalized, as you need them.
+To keep things as efficient and effective as possible, draft message templates and scripts for each platform or type of customer, which can be swiftly and easily personalized, as you need them.
 This will speed things up.

-- Create Content that Educates and Entertains.
+2. Create Content that Educates and Entertains

 When it comes to selecting content that gets results, this is the winning formula.

 This will help you to establish yourself as an expert voice in your industry, communicate a sense of your personality and connect with your audience on an emotional level.
 Plus, by giving something back, you encourage a sense of reciprocity.
-People will feel more compelled to give something back, whether that is in the form of a retweet or by ultimately by becoming a customer.
+People will feel more compelled to give something back, whether that is in the form of a retweet or ultimately by becoming a customer.

 So what kind of content should you offer?

-There are really on three types that really work
+There are three types that really work: